 (a) Excavation.
 Excavation shall be made to the required depth and to the width that will permit placing of base and setting beds as shown in the Plans.
 Excavation shall meet the requirements of Section 203 and shall be paid for under the appropriate excavation item.
 The wetting of the setting bed course material may be necessary to obtain the required 95% compaction.

 (b) Base.
-Base shall be placed and compacted in accordance with the requirements of Section 301 to an elevation which will result in the top surface of the pavers being flush with the surrounding pavers.
+Base shall be placed and compacted in accordance with the requirements of Section 301 to an elevation which will result in the top surface of the pavers being flush with the surrounding pavers, concrete, or soil.

 (c) Protection of the Pavers.
 The pavers shall be stacked at the job site on pallets or suitable platforms that do not obstruct pedestrians or motorists and are protected from damage.